Dormer Loft Conversion Cost

 • Curved stairs (£8,000)

-You could also consider a space-saving staircase which is perfect for small loft conversions, although under building regulations should only be used to access a single room.
-This is a compact staircase which features alternating steps enabling you to get to your loft much quicker.
-A space-saving staircase can cost anywhere from £150 to £600 depending on the design and materials used.
+You could also consider a space-saving staircase, which is perfect for small loft conversions.
+However, UK building regulations state that these should only be used to access a single room.

 Lighting Costs